alandmoore/KiLauncher/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 - It's not a desktop environment, window manager, task manager, or desktop shell.
 Just a launcher.

+  - Well, ok, you *could* use it as a desktop shell/environment if you ran a window manager in its autostart list.

 - It's not a total lockdown solution.
 You still need to address the lockdown of your desktop, launched programs, etc.
 - It's not a dynamically-updating menu replacement that will automagically configure new launchers for you.
 - It's not tested on platforms other than GNU/Linux on a regular basis.